 Mallory Noe-Payne covers all things Richmond for Virginia Public Radio and RADIO IQ.
 Although Richmond is her hometown, she’s previously worked for public radio newsrooms in D.C. and Boston.
 She’s toured Germany’s free colleges, sat in on a New Hampshire classroom with no grades, and talked to students drowning in debt.
 Follow her on Twitter @MalloryNoePayne for more frequent updates on Richmond, and occasionally commentary on gardening and rock climbing.
 Email: noepayne@vt.edu

 Michael Pope is an award-winning author and journalist who lives in Old Town Alexandria.
-He has reported for NPR, WAMU 88.5 News, the New York Daily News, Connection Newspapers and the Tallahassee Democrat.
+He has reported for NPR, WAMU 88.5 News, the New York Times, Connection Newspapers and the Tallahassee Democrat.
 A native of Moultrie, Ga., he grew up in Durham, N.C., and graduated high school in Tampa, Fla.
 He has a master’s degree in American Studies from Florida State University, and he is a former adjunct professor at Tallahassee Community College.
-Pope is the author of four books.
+Pope is the author of five books.
 Email: michaelleepope@gmail.com

 David Seidel is Managing News Editor of Virginia Public Radio and is responsible for daily editorial activities.
 He also serves as News Director for Roanoke-based Radio IQ news.
 Email: dseidel@vt.edu